webondevices/webondevices/content/posts/17-04-2018/index.md

 });
 ```

-This is an interesting syntax and looks quite arbitrary.
+The parameter object passed into the scan function has quite an interesting syntax and looks quite arbitrary.
 Let's go through the query parameters line-by-line and try to understand what's going on.

 **TableName** is obviously the name of the table we would like to scan in.